oliviergimenez/capture-recapture-review/README.md

 Ecological questions
 ====================

+- In the 80s and 90s, shift in emphasis from population size estimation to survival rate estimation (Lebreton et al. 1992), seems like the balance is achieved, lot of work on both now.

 -   What are the fields interested by capture-recapture?

 -   Question 1: **Dispersal** w/ Hugo’s review, papers by Jean-Do;